ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 ## Per-Flow Signal

-The same UDP address tuple might be used for multiple QUIC connections.
+The same address, UDP port tuple might be used for multiple QUIC connections.
 A single signal might be lost or only reach a single application endpoint.
 Network elements can apply SCONE advice to all QUIC connections that include SCONE packets to ensure that advice is received by all application endpoints.

-The signaled advice applies to the flow of packets on the same UDP address tuple for the duration of the current monitoring period, unless it is updated earlier or the flow ends; see {{time}} for details on the monitoring period.
+The signaled advice applies to the flow of packets on the same address, UDP port tuple for the duration of the current monitoring period, unless it is updated earlier or the flow ends; see {{time}} for details on the monitoring period.